-The Annapurna Base Camp trek offers you outstanding 360 degree panoramic views of the Annapurna ranges.
-The trek is going to be more pleasing on spring season as Gurans (Rhododendron flower) will make whole forest colorful with red, pink and white.
+The Annapurna Base Camp trek offers you outstanding 360-degree panoramic views of the Annapurna ranges.
+The trek is going to be more pleasing on spring season as Gurans (Rhododendron flower) will make the whole forest colorful with red, pink and white.
 Nevertheless, it is possible to do the Annapurna Base Camp trek all year round.

 In Annapurna Base Camp there are terrific views of the close-vertical south face of Annapurna I (world 10th highest mountain- 8091 meters) towering above the sanctuary to the northwest.
 The ascent of this face in 1970 by an expedition led by Chris Bonington remains one of the most remarkable climbs of 8000 meters peak.
-Generally morning is the best time for the mountains views.
+Generally, the morning is the best time for the mountains views.
 Mountains seen from ABC are Tharpu Chuli (tent peak 5663m), Singu Chuli peak; 6501m, Hiunchuli; 6441m and South Annapurna; 7219m.
-Just behind the Paradise guest house there is a memorial Chorten (Buddhist stone monument) build in memory for well-known climber Anatoli Boukrev from Kazakh who died in 1997 by an avalanche.
-That is the main view point where you will see a prayer flags with different countries flags attached on them.
-On the left side of way to Chorten you will see shepherds' hut.
-Next to that you will see flock of sheep in the evening.
-When you follow few minutes ahead of shepherds' hut you will see another stoned chorten which is built for the memory of three Korean climbers; Park Young Seok, Shin Dong-Min and Kang Ki- Seok who lost their contact with base camp team on 18th October 2011.
+Just behind the Paradise guest house, there is a memorial Chorten (Buddhist stone monument) build in memory for well-known climber Anatoli Boukrev from Kazakh who died in 1997 by an avalanche.
+That is the main viewpoint where you will see prayer flags with different countries flags attached on them.
+On the left side of the way to Chorten, you will see shepherds' hut.
+Next, to that, you will see a flock of sheep in the evening.
+When you follow few minutes ahead of shepherds' hut you will see another stoned chortens which are built for the memory of three Korean climbers; Park Young Seok, Shin Dong-Min and Kang Ki- Seok who lost their contact with the base camp team on 18th October 2011.
 Three minutes beyond the Korean memorial Chorten, you have a wonderful sight of Annapurna glacier view.

 Highlight of the Annapurna Base Camp Trek

-Experiencing the typical cultural Gurung village of Ghandruk and scenic with close-up view of Annapurna South, Hiunchuli and Fishtail.
+- Experiencing the typical cultural Gurung village of Ghandruk and scenic with a close-up view of Annapurna South, Hiunchuli and Fishtail.

 Day1.
 Drive from Kathmandu (1,400m) to Pokhara (827m)